Horse and sleigh on frozen Lake Khovsgol

 Nauryz Festival Mongolia

-Hospitality is a key ingredient in the Mongol Kazakh culture and especially during Nauryz when it is considered that the more generous the celebration of Nauryz, the happier the year will be.
-An important tradition practised during this time is the gathering around ‘the table’ to enjoy a special meal with loved ones.
-The table is decorated with objects that symbolise purity, brightness, livelihood and wealth.
+Hospitality plays a central role in Mongol Kazakh culture, especially during Nauryz, when it is believed that the more generously one celebrates, the happier the coming year will be.
+A key tradition during Nauryz is gathering around a table adorned with symbolic objects representing purity, brightness, livelihood, and wealth to share a special meal with loved ones.

 Nauryz Festival Meal Mongolia